 5. The Significance of Martial Spirits: Kamon

 People created this type of Kamon to honor martial spirits.
-Of course, it is most commonly used by samurai families.
+Samurai families most commonly used it.

 For instance, the motifs used by court nobles, such as a bird’s nest pattern, Chinese flower, creeping woodsorrel, Tomoe, clove, diamond-shape, oak, and Japanese apricot, are also used as family crest designs by the samurai families, along with sword-shaped motifs.